tytydraco/yessleep/out/The_perfect_neighbor.md

 I started to hyperventilate you’ve got to believe me sir I would never….
 He cut me off I just want to know if the girl is alive and where she’s at.
 I don’t know  I yelled.

 Another detective came into the room and told detective Matthews he needed to see him.
 He walked out and closed the door.
 I sat in silence pondering how I let myself get into this situation and what I could possibly do to get out of it.
 There was nothing they had me dead to rights.
 There is no way in hell a jury would ever believe me with all this evidence and god only knows what else he’s planted in my house.
 So now I sit in this integration room waiting to hear my fate.

+A few moments later Another officer came and took me out of the interrogation room.
+I asked “what’s going on where are you taking me”.
+“I was just told to take you back to a holding cell” he replied.
+As we walked by there seemed to be a lot of movement in the police bullpen.
+Several cops went running out of building.
+The volume had definitely increased.
+Another officer almost ran into us running by.
+He stuck his head into the men’s restroom and said Mike hurry the hell up they found the girl we’ve got to go!
+I stopped, “wait what girl”,

+Ashley did they find Ashley?”
+Is she alive?
+The cop dragged me away and threw me into a holding cell.

+Part two

+Ashley didn’t remember the drive.
+She smelled Gasoline.
+Saw dust.
+Paint.
+When she woke up, it was dark.
+Not nighttime dark.

+Closed-in dark.The kind that presses against your eyes.

+Her hands were taped behind her back.
+Her ankles were bound with duct tape.
+Her head throbbed.
+Her tongue felt too big for her mouth.

+For a while, she didn’t move.
+She just listened.
+Drip.
+Drip.

+Wind pushing against thin metal.

+She was in some kind of shed.
+Or storage unit.
+The air felt stale.
+Hot.After what felt like hours, she heard it.Footsteps outside.
+Measured.
+Unhurried.
+A key sliding into a lock.The door opened briefly.
+Light flooded in, blinding her.
+He stood there.
+Gloves on.
+Ski mask over his face.
+Watching her like she was a project he hadn’t finished yet.

+“You’re okay,” he said softly.
+“Just stay calm.”

+His voice wasn’t angry.
+It wasn’t rushed.
+He gave her some water from a water bottle.
+Turned around walked out and Locked the door.
+She heard a car crank and heard tires driving off on gravel.
+Silence again.

+She found a splintered piece of wood near a crate.Worked the edge of the tape against it.
+Sawed back and forth.Every second felt like an hour.
+Every small sound made her freeze.

+Finally, the tape tore enough for her to pull free.
+She stood.
+Her legs nearly gave out.

+She staggered toward the door.
+Locked from the outside.
+But the shed was old.
+The hinges were rusted.
+She grabbed a metal shovel leaning against the wall.
+Wedged it between the door and frame.
+Pushed.
+The metal groaned.
+She pushed harder.
+The top hinge snapped loose.
+The door bent outward just enough.
+Enough to squeeze through.

+She ran Barefoot Into the tree line behind the property.
+Branches tore at her skin.She didn’t stop.
+Didn’t look back.
+After what felt like miles, she saw headlights.
+A county road.

+She stumbled into it.
+A pickup truck screeched to a stop.
+The driver jumped out as she collapsed.

+Ashley woke up in the hospital.
+Two detectives sat nearby.
+One stood by the door.

+“Ashley,” Detective Matthews said quietly, “we just need you to think about anything unusual.
+A voice, tattoos, anything he said.

+Ashley swallowed.
+Her throat still hurt.

+“I didn’t see him,” he had a mask on she whispered.
+“Did he say anything specific?”

+She closed her eyes.

+“He said… he said I was okay and to stay calm”

+Detective Matthews wrote something down.

+A knock interrupted them.

+A nurse stepped inside carrying a clear plastic hospital vase filled with white lilies.

+“They’re for her,” the nurse said softly.

+The nurse checked the tag.
+“No name on the delivery.
+Just dropped at the front desk.”

+Detective Moreno stood slowly.
+Nobody even knows we are here yet.
+“Can I see that?”

+The flowers looked fresh.
+Expensive.
+Carefully arranged.

+Tucked inside the plastic was a small folded card.
+The detective opened it.

+He read it once.
+Then again.
+His jaw tightened.

+“What does it say?”
+Ashley asked, her voice barely audible.

+He hesitated “It says…” he began carefully, “…‘You are stronger than I thought.
+Rest now.’”

+The room went silent.
+Ashley stopped breathing.
+Her fingers dug into the blanket.

+The detective turned instantly.
+The hallway outside was empty.

+Security footage later showed a man in a baseball cap and neutral jacket dropping the flowers off at the front desk.
+He never approached the room.
+He never signed in.
+He left three minutes after entering.

+When detectives pulled the footage from the hospital exit camera, they saw him clearly for half a second as he stepped into the sunlight.

+Calm.
+Unhurried.
+Looking directly at the camera and smiling.

+That’s the damn neighbor the detective said.
+Go now get to his house.

+Five squad cars came flying down the street.
+They banged on the door.
+“Sheriffs department open the door”

+Nothing.

+Knocked again.

+Still nothing.

+One officer tried the handle.

+The door swung open.

+Unlocked.

+Inside, the house was silent.

+Empty.

+Not messy-empty.

+Not abandoned in a rush.

+Staged empty.

+No furniture.

+No boxes.

+No dishes.

+No tools.

+No signs anyone had ever lived there at all.

+The walls were freshly painted.

+The carpets vacuumed in straight, deliberate lines.

+One officer walked out slowly, scanning the quiet street.

+“Neighbors say he was home this morning,” he muttered.

+I was dropped off at home in a squad car that evening.
+I went into the house and went to grab a beer from the fridge.
+Inside was an un opened case of beer with a note taped to it.
+My blood ran cold.
+I opened the note and it said “thanks for being a great neighbor”

+Daniel Crawford doesn’t exist.

+No social security number.

+No employment history.

+No prior address that can be verified.
+He didn’t even own the damn house he had just moved in one day.

+Sometimes I sit in my driveway with a beer, staring at the empty house next door.

+And I can’t stop thinking about it.

+The way he smiled.
+The way he watched.
+The way he planned everything so perfectly.

+I take a sip and wonder… somewhere out there, in another street, another cul-de-sac, he’s probably moving in again.

+Watching.
+Waiting.
+Smiling.

+And all the neighbors around him will never truly know who lives next door.